mbreton/xke_dart/README.md

-xke-dart
+XKE Dart
 ========

-Dart implementation of SpaceInvader
+This is a Dart implementation of SpaceInvader.
+It demonstrate how use :

+- Unit testing (HTML rendering)
+- library
+- Drawing canvas
+- Isolator